-Recently, we shared our best tips for planning a PEI vacation with you, and we hope that’s got you thinking about your upcoming PEI getaway aboard the mv Confederation or mv Holiday Island!
+Recently, we shared our best tips for planning a PEI vacation with you, and we hope that’s got you thinking about your upcoming PEI getaway aboard Northumberland Ferries!
 If you ask us, no trip to PEI is complete without spending a day in the capital city of Charlottetown.
 Located less than 45 minutes from the Wood Islands ferry terminal, Charlottetown is teeming with small-town charm.
 It’s a perfect place to spend a day exploring, sampling food, and getting a taste for Canadian history.

 If you have 24 hours to spend in Charlottetown, here’s what we recommend.